Skip to main content

 LeoPatrizi / Getty Images

-There is a lot of conflicting information online about whether or not it is safe to consume alcohol while breastfeeding, so it can be confusing for new moms who simply want to enjoy a cocktail or two after having a baby.
-While The Mayo Clinic writes “there’s no level of alcohol in breast milk that’s considered safe for a baby to drink,” other experts advise that the occasional cocktail is safe if you’re breastfeeding, but excessive drinking is not.
+There is a lot of conflicting information online about whether it’s safe to consume alcohol while breastfeeding, so it can be confusing for new moms who simply want to enjoy a cocktail or two after having a baby.
+While the Mayo Clinic writes, “There’s no level of alcohol in breast milk that’s considered safe for a baby to drink.”
+However, other experts advise that the occasional cocktail is safe if you’re breastfeeding, but excessive drinking is not.
 This doesn’t mean you can’t drink alcohol while breastfeeding, just that you need to wait for the alcohol to clear your system before feeding your baby.

 Should you pump and dump?